• Skip to primary navigation

 1. Preheat your oven to 350 degrees F. Line a baking sheet with parchment paper and set aside.

 2. In a medium-sized mixing bowl, combine all of the dry cookie ingredients.
-This includes the almond flour, cacao powder, coconut sugar, baking soda and salt.
-I recommend sifting the cacao powder to remove any clumps.
+This includes the almond flour, cocoa powder, coconut sugar, baking soda and salt.
+I recommend sifting the cocoa powder to remove any clumps.

 3. Add in the wet cookie ingredients.
 This includes the almond butter, maple syrup, egg, vanilla and peppermint.
 Mix really well using a spatula or wooden spoon, until the dough is well combined.